imatpot/lunaro-manager/README.md

 Displays a link to this GitHub page, encouraging the creation of issues and pull requests.

-### `🔎 /config activity-tracking [enabled: boolean]`
+### `🔎 /config`

-Globally enables or disabled activity tracking based on the `enabled` option.
+Allows you to change runtime settings of the bot.
-*This Command is supposed to be admin-only.
-Please configure accordingly.*
+*This is intended to be admin-only, so configure the server permissions accordingly.*

 ---